SystemsApproach/tcpcc/intro.rst

 flows receive a particular share of the link’s bandwidth or that they never have their packets delayed in the switch for more than a certain length of time.
-A network that attempts to allocate bandwidth to particular flows is sometimes said to support *quality of service* (QoS).
+A network that attempts to allocate bandwidth to particular flows is sometimes said to support *Quality-of-Service (QoS)*.

 One thing to take away from this discussion is that it is in the nature of packet-switched networks that they will sometimes be